parrt/msds692/README.md

 All projects will be graded with the specific input or tests given in the project description, so you understand precisely what is expected of your program.
 Consequently, projects will be graded in binary fashion: They either work or they do not.
 My hope is that everyone will get 100% on the projects.

 Each project has a hard deadline and only those projects working correctly before the deadline get credit.
-My grading script pulls from github at the deadline.
+My grading script pulls from github at the deadline.  *All projects are due at the start of class on the day indicated, unless otherwise specified.*

 **Grading standards**.
 I consider an **A** grade to be above and beyond what most students have achieved.
 A **B** grade is an average grade for a student or what you could call "competence" in a business setting.
 A **C** grade means that you either did not or could not put forth the effort to achieve competence.
 Below **C** implies you did very little work or had great difficulty with the class compared to other students.